xlr-8/ecr-cleaner/README.md

 1. Retrieve repo from ecr
 2. Get repo images
 3. Add all images without tags to deletion
-4. Sort the remaining images in alphanumeric order with respect to their integer parts
+4. Sort the remaining images by 'Pushed at' order
 5. Add n oldest images to deletion
 6. Delete images from the repository